Immigration History

 The Immigration Reform and Control Act of 1986 (IRCA) made it illegal to hire illegal immigrants knowingly and establishing financial and other penalties for companies that employed illegal immigrants.
 The act also legalized most undocumented immigrants who had arrived in the country prior to January 1, 1982.

-Today, one million immigrants each year arrive in the United States from countries all around the world.
+Today, over one million immigrants each year arrive in the United States from countries all around the world.

 Immigration History Links